 The CNA policy originally covered the period from January 22, 2001 through January 21, 2002, but was extended to March 21, 2002.
 It was a large deductible program (\$250,000 for each claim) with a maximum liability cap.
 The premium for the policy was paid monthly based upon estimated payroll for the year and is subject to a year-end audit by the provider.
 TeamStaff also maintained a separate policy insuring a portion of the maximum deductible cap, which it may be required to pay if claims exceed a determined number.
-The policy, including the extension, insures payment of the maximum cap in excess of the first \$2,093,000, which the Company pays, up to \$8,663,000.
-Once the \$8,663,000 is exceeded, the Company pays 89.5% of paid claims up to \$12,133,000.
+The policy, including the extension, insures payment of the maximum cap in excess of the first \$2,093,000, which TeamStaff pays, up to \$8,663,000.
+Once the \$8,663,000 is exceeded, TeamStaff pays 89.5% of paid claims up to \$12,133,000.
 If the claims and fixed costs under the policy are less than the amounts TeamStaff paid, plus investment returns thereon, the insurer is contractually obligated to refund the difference to TeamStaff.

-As part of the two-month extension, which was negotiated in January 2002, the Company was required to pay \$495,000, which CNA asserted was owed to cover costs for claims incurred during the policy years 1997 - 1999.
-As previously disclosed, the Company had received a release for those periods from CNA in January 2001, when the Company accepted CNA as its new insurance carrier.
-The Company has denied CNA's claim and, to date, has received \$224,000 back from the original \$495,000 payment.
-It is the Company's belief that the remaining funds should be returned as well.
-Should the Company be unsuccessful in receiving a refund of all monies paid, it will be required to absorb these claims.
-However, the Company has recorded a liability on its books for the estimated claims for the two-month extension, which exceeds the \$271,000 disputed amount.
-Accordingly, TeamStaff plans to offset this amount from any monies owed CNA.
-On January 27, 2003, the Company filed a complaint of unfair or deceptive acts or practices in the business of insurance against CNA with the New Jersey Division of Insurance.
+As part of the two-month extension, which was negotiated in January 2002, TeamStaff was required to pay \$495,000, which CNA asserted was owed to cover costs for claims incurred during the policy years 1997 - 1999.
+As previously disclosed, TeamStaff had received a release for those periods from CNA in January 2001, when TeamStaff accepted CNA as its new insurance carrier.
+TeamStaff has denied CNA's claim and, to date, has received \$224,000 back from the original \$495,000 payment.
+TeamStaff believes that the remaining funds should be returned as well.
+Should TeamStaff be unsuccessful in receiving a refund of all monies paid, it will be required to absorb these claims.
+However TeamStaff has recorded a liability on its books for the estimated claims for the two-month extension, which exceeds the \$271,000 disputed amount.
+Accordingly, TeamStaff plans to offset this \$271,000 amount from any monies potentially owed by TeamStaff to CNA.
+On January 27, 2003, TeamStaff filed a complaint of unfair or deceptive acts or practices in the business of insurance against CNA with the New Jersey Division of Insurance.
+The New Jersey Division of Insurance referred the matter to the New Jersey Compensation Rating and Inspection Bureau, which has investigated the complaint and, subsequent to June 30, 2003, proposed a fine against CNA and a refund of \$240,000 in policy issuance costs to TeamStaff.